Are you agile? Or more precisely – are you working in an agile way?

 Don’t be that needy, annoying guy.
 IT companies realized long ago, by trial and error how important it is to invite A-players and Unicorns to their wolfpack.
 Because of that, the scenario with Java newbie as a new senior is far more unlikely than it was before – now, we have even websites like codility.com, testdome.com, and many others that try to measure the technical skills of the contestant.
 Even so-called soft skills are sort-of picked on the interview.
 Many times, people describe it as “would I go on a beer with that person?”.
 Is he likable?

 What about agile methodologies?
 It’s often just enough to ask if the candidate knows what agile means.
 Or what scrum means.
 For new players it will be enough – they need to re-forge and harden their knowledge in practice anyway.
 Problems arise when two specialists with vast experience are both sure their specialist in Scrum framework, but they argue in fundamentals – because they’ve applied scrum in different ways before (or maybe, they only thought that was scrum?).
 They may even hold the title of Scrum Master.

 Who’s right?
 We need other, independent, and reliable source of reaffirmation.
 Creators of Scrum sound like a good choice?

 What can we do?

-Second place to look on should be Scrum.org – founded by… Ken Schwaber, once again, who split out from Scrum Alliance in 2009.
+The second place to look on should be Scrum.org – founded by… Ken Schwaber, once again, split out from Scrum Alliance in 2009.
 Why?
-As you can read on the website itself, co-creator of scrum wanted to bring back lost mission to scrum organization, instead of making it money-factory.
+As you can read on the website itself, the co-creator of scrum wanted to bring back the lost mission to scrum organization, instead of making it money-factory.
 As he says: